Managing Revision and Exams during Hay Fever Season - Tips for Weathering a Perfect Storm

 Eat foods that are naturally anti-inflammatory – opt for colourful fruits and veg like broccoli, spinach, raspberries, blackcurrants & cherries.
 Nuts, avocado and olive oil also help with inflammation as does oily fish and olive oil.
 Cutting down on sugary foods and overly processed fatty foods is a smart move too.

 Try essential oils – Many have natural soothing properties.
-All Breaze products contain a special blend of pure aromatherapeutic essential oils.

 The next few weeks are going to be challenging for anyone with hay fever and none more so than those doing exams.